 - A place to meet to work on building robots, practicing games and working on the project.

 - You will need to buy or build your own Game table.

 *Please note that the LEGO® Mindstorms® Robotics Kit is not a part of the yearly FIRST® LEGO® League game kit and must be purchased separately from an authorised retailer.
 You will receive your game kit(s) from FIRST® New Zealand.

-NZD $450 per team for one game kit including GST plus shipping.
+NZD $450 per team for one game kit plus GST plus shipping.
 Prices do not include the LEGO® Education Mindstorms EV3 or NXT Robot.

 This registration cost includes a competition challenge set for the team to practice with, and entry to a National or Regional tournament.
 Teams will, however, incur further registration costs to compete outside of New Zealand for World Championships and other International Off-Season events.